-Oil rises as Saudi talks about extending output cuts into 2019
+Oil buoyed by Saudi talk of extending output cuts into 2019

-Oil prices rose on Friday after the Saudi energy minister said OPEC would need to keep co-ordinating supply cuts with non-member countries including Russia into 2019.
+Oil prices rose on Friday after the Saudi energy minister said OPEC would need to keep coordinating supply cuts with non-member countries including Russia into 2019.

-The rise in oil defied global stock markets, which slumped on worries about a trade stand-off between the United States and China.
+Oil's rise defied a slump in global stock markets, which fell in response to worries about a trade stand-off between the United States and China.
 Gold, seen as a safe haven, hit a two-week high.

-U.S. President Donald Trump signed a memorandum on Thursday that could impose tariffs on up to $60-billion of imports from China, while China unveiled plans on Friday to impose tariffs on up to $3-billion of U.S. imports.

-Brent crude futures were at $69.18 per barrel at 0918 GMT, up 27 cents on the day but off a session high of $70.
-For the week, Brent was up about 4.5 per cent, its strongest showing since October last year.
+Brent crude futures were at $69.10 per barrel at 1136 GMT, up 19 cents but off a session high of $70.
+For the week, Brent was up about 4.4 per cent, its strongest showing since October.

-Saudi Energy Minister Khalid al-Falih said on Thursday that OPEC members would need to continue co-ordinating with Russia and other non-OPEC oil-producing countries on supply curbs in 2019 to reduce global oil inventories.

-Since January 2017, the Organization of the Petroleum Exporting Countries, of which Saudi Arabia is the de-facto leader, as well as a group of non-OPEC countries led by Russia, have curbed output by 1.8 million barrels per day to counteract surging U.S. production.
+Since January 2017, the Organization of the Petroleum Exporting Countries as well as a group of non-OPEC countries led by Russia, have curbed output by 1.8 million barrels per day to counteract surging U.S. output.

+Saudi Energy Minister Khalid al-Falih said OPEC members would need to continue coordinating with Russia and other non-OPEC oil-producing countries on supply curbs in 2019 to reduce global oil inventories.

+OPEC officials have also said producers could look at a longer period than five years for developed-country oil stocks averages as a reference point.

+"As the Saudi guessing game for the new rebalancing target begins, Brent seems well positioned to have another crack at the $70 (a barrel) level," PVM said in a note.

 Although analysts said the stand-off between the United States and China could hit oil markets, for now most said demand looked healthy.